MovingBlocks/movingblocks.github.com/docs/project-deployment.md

 to push changes when it is done building and second argument is deploy branch.In our case branch name is `deploy`

 Above we saw what is our workflow for Deployment.
-Now let's understand how Gatsby Publish template works behind the scenes During every push the gatsby template runs a `gatsby build` command which outputs the `public` directory and the template initilize a new repository inside the public directoy, commit it and push it into the deploy branch mentioned above
+Now let's understand how Gatsby Publish template works behind the scenes During every push the gatsby template runs a `gatsby build` command which outputs the `public` directory and the template initialize a new repository inside the public directoy, commit it and push it into the deploy branch mentioned above

 ### CNAME